Generic Name: Ampicillin sodium

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Ampicillin and other antibacterial drugs, Ampicillin for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Ampicillin for Injection, USP diffuses readily into most body tissues and fluids.
 However, penetration into the cerebrospinal fluid and brain occurs only when the meninges are inflamed.
 Ampicillin is excreted largely unchanged in the urine and its excretion can be delayed by concurrent administration of probenecid.
+Due to maturational changes in renal function, Ampicillin half-life decreases as postmenstrual age (a sum of gestational age and postnatal age) increases for infants with postnatal age of less than 28 days.
 The active form appears in the bile in higher concentrations than those found in serum.
 Ampicillin is the least serum-bound of all the penicillins, averaging about 20% compared to approximately 60 to 90% for other penicillins.
 Ampicillin for Injection, USP is well tolerated by most patients and has been given in doses of 2 grams daily for many weeks without adverse reactions.

 The following bacteria have been shown in in vitro studies to be susceptible to Ampicillin for Injection, USP:

 Hemolytic and nonhemolytic streptococci

 Many strains of Salmonella, Shigella, and E. coli.

 Ampicillin does not resist destruction by penicillinase.Susceptibility Test Methods